Skip to main content

 *You may also take a methods course in another discipline as warranted by your specialization if approved by your advisor in consultation with the MIS DGP.
 Examples include anthropology, communication, psychology, public administration and sociology.

-• Program Specialization: Students must create an individualized specialization of 12-15 hours.
-The specialization may be in a geographical region (e.g., Latin America), an international topic (e.g., environment and sustainable development), a professional field (e.g., public administration), or a technical specialty (e.g., Geographic Information Systems).
+Students will design their own individualized specialization of 18 credit hours in consultation with their advisor.
+The specialization can be in a geographical region (e.g., Latin America), an international topic (e.g., environment and sustainable development), a professional field (e.g., public administration), or a technical specialty (e.g., Geographic Information Systems).

 • PS 540: Seminar in Comparative Politics